‘Brexit scenarios’ partly to blame for Dover congestion, says ports chief

 Mr Ballantyne said both Operation Brock and Operation Tap were helping prevent “complete breakdown” in Dover town – as well as keeping the port and Eurotunnel operational.

-“As frustrating as it is for people in queues, it is actually working,” said the ports chief.
+“As frustrating as it is for people in queues, it is actually working,” said the ports chief on the traffic management plan.

 Register for free to continue reading